eyitayo-ogunniyi/Retail-Analytics-Python/README.md

 - Data Visualization using Matplotlib and Seaborn
 - Data Analysis

 Lastly, I presented a strategic recommendation that is supported by data.
+My analysis and recommendations are documented in this [notebook](https://github.com/eyitayo22/Retail-Analytics-Python/blob/main/Retail%20Analytics.ipynb).